httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Use of this algorithm can be indicated at runtime using the `ecdsa-p256-sha256` value for the `alg` signature parameter.

+### ECDSA using curve P-384 DSS and SHA-384 {#method-ecdsa-p384-sha384}

+To sign using this algorithm, the signer applies the `ECDSA` algorithm defined in {{FIPS186-4}} using curve P-384 with the signer's private signing key and the signature base ({{create-sig-input}}).
+The hash SHA-384 {{RFC6234}} is applied to the signature base to create the digest content to which the digital signature is applied, (`M`).
+The signature algorithm returns two integer values, `r` and `s`.
+These are both encoded as big-endian unsigned integers, zero-padded to 48-octets each.
+These encoded values are concatenated into a single 96-octet array consisting of the encoded value of `r` followed by the encoded value of `s`.
+The resulting concatenation of `(r, s)` is byte array of the HTTP message signature output used in {{sign}}.

+To verify using this algorithm, the verifier applies the `ECDSA` algorithm defined in {{FIPS186-4}}  using the public key portion of the verification key material and the signature base re-created as described in {{verify}}.
+The hash function SHA-384 {{RFC6234}} is applied to the signature base to create the digest content to which the signature verification function is applied, (`M`).
+The verifier extracts the HTTP message signature to be verified (`S`) as described in {{verify}}.
+This value is a 96-octet array consisting of the encoded values of `r` and `s` concatenated in order.
+These are both encoded in big-endian unsigned integers, zero-padded to 48-octets each.
+The resulting signature value `(r, s)` is used as input to the signature verification function.
+The results of the verification function indicate if the signature presented is valid.

+Note that the output of ECDSA algorithms are non-deterministic, and therefore it is not correct to re-calculate a new signature on the signature base and compare the results to an existing signature.
+Instead, the verification algorithm defined here needs to be used.
+See {{security-nondeterministic}}.

+Use of this algorithm can be indicated at runtime using the `ecdsa-p384-sha384` value for the `alg` signature parameter.

 ### EdDSA using curve edwards25519 {#method-ed25519}

 To sign using this algorithm, the signer applies the `Ed25519` algorithm defined in {{Section 5.1.6 of RFC8032}} with the signer's private signing key and